 - staff to take emergency calls and process claims for emergency payments

-- social workers to overseas locations or to airports in Australia to assist affected Australians returning from offshore disasters, and to emergency-affected areas to support other staff—45 social workers were deployed in 2014-15 to assist in international and domestic disasters
+- social workers to overseas locations or to airports in Australia to assist affected Australians returning from offshore disasters, and to emergency-affected areas to support other staff

 - mobile computing support

-- mobile service centres to provide services in affected areas
+- Australian Government mobile service centres to provide services in affected areas

 The department maintains a register of Emergency Reserve staff willing to assist in recovery efforts.
 This helps the department respond quickly following emergencies.
-Over 5,430 staff (or 15.5% of the department’s staff) are registered for the Emergency Reserve, compared to approximately 6,300 staff or 18% of the department’s staff in 2013-14.
+Over 5,200 staff (or around 14% of the department’s staff) are registered for the Emergency Reserve.

 Emergency Reserve staff are a resource that can be called on at short notice.
 These staff have a range of skills which are used in various roles including: